By Sue Rodman

 Snow Angel Meet and Greet: My boys didn’t want to wait in the line to meet the Snow Angel, but I thought she was beautiful and her dress was fabulous.
 The Snow Angel is Stone Mountain Park’s answer to the Disney Princess.

-Cookie Decorating: At $5 for 1 or 2 for $6, this is a pretty good deal.
-You get your choice of sugar or chocolate chip cookie, enough icing to frost a cake (ok, not that much, but it’s a lot) and two toppings.
+Cookie Decorating: Your choice of sugar or chocolate chip cookie, enough icing to frost a cake (ok, not that much, but it’s a lot) and two toppings.
 Cookie decorating is held in Memorial Hall.

 Notes on other attractions: